matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 `m.secret.requests` device event with `action` set to `request` and `name` set to the identifier of the secret.
-A device that wishes to share the secret will reply with an `m.secret.send` event, encrypted using olm.
+A device that wishes to share the secret will reply with an `m.secret.send` event, encrypted using Olm.
 When the original client obtains the secret, it sends an `m.secret.request` event with `action` set to `request_cancellation` to all devices other than the one that it received the secret from.
 Clients should ignore `m.secret.send` events received from devices that it did